-If you’ve got some savings and are looking to get a better interest rate than many of the pitiful deals around, it’s worth considering fixed rate bonds – but only if you’re sure you won’t need to touch the money for a while.
+If you’ve got a lump sum to save and are looking to get a better interest rate than you might get with an easy access savings account, fixed-rate bonds are worth considering – but only if you’re sure you won’t need to touch the money for a while.
 If that sounds like you, then as well as finding the best rates going, you’ll want to know the options and features to consider before you make your choice.
 So we’ve covered these here.

-A fixed rate bond is a type of savings account.
-When you deposit your money in a fixed rate bond, it’s locked away; you typically can’t add to it or access it.
-Or if you can access it, there will be a hefty fee for doing so.
+A fixed-rate bond is a type of savings account.
+When you deposit your money in a fixed-rate bond, it’s locked away; you typically can’t add to it or access it.
+Or if you can access it, there will be a penalty for doing so.

-In return for the certainty of having your money for all that time, banks offer a better rate of interest than you’d typically get on an easy access savings account, where you can take out the money any time).
+In return for the certainty of having your money for all that time, banks usually offer a better rate of interest than on their easy access savings accounts (where you can take out the money any time).
 What’s more, the rate of interest you get doesn’t change for the period of the bond as it can with an easy access account.

-There are fixed rate bonds for longer periods than one year – two, three, four and five years or more – and a few for just six or nine months.
-Generally, the longer the period, the higher the rate.
+There are fixed-rate bonds for longer periods than one year – two, three, four and five years or more – and a few for just six or nine months.

 Bonds can be a good way to ring-fence a chunk of money for a special event that’s a year or more away.
 But if you think you might need access to the money sooner, then there are other options.